-The Chase Vehicle
+The Crew Vehicle

 Our chase vehicle is a 2017 Mercedes Metris cargo van outfitted with L-track lashing rail, sound-deadening foam, and varnished birch decking, which we cut and fit to allow access to the D-rings on the floor.
 We bought the van used from a bankrupt lawn service business and upfitted it to be suitable for our purposes.
 At the time, it was a little above our budget but it helped that the seller was anxious to reclaim his investment in the vehicle.
 We had originally been looking at a Ford Transit Connect when we discovered that the Metris short wheelbase has a little turbocharged 4-cylinder engine that gets 25 mpg, has 1.5 more linear feet of storage than a Transit Connect, and still fits in a standard residential garage with 4.5 inches to spare.